Thepnathi/clustering/README.md

 {'animals': 50, 'countries': 0, 'fruits': 59, 'veggies': 61}
 {'animals': 0, 'countries': 27, 'fruits': 0, 'veggies': 0}
 Some reason there is one extra fruits and veggies
+List index out of range during the computation of median representative.

 Some improvement is that we can use a smarter way to pick cluster representatives For example select an object from each label or object type.